CuriousOne23/WhenMathPrays/README.md

 # Intro:
 WhenMathPrays builds open, living mathematics — models that trace emotion's arc, not as data, but as motion with heart.
 No patents.
 No paywalls.
 No reduction — only resonance.
 Use it.
 Fork it.
 Break it.
 Love it.
 Let us know what it does to you.
 We're listening.
 Push that.
 It's clean, it's calm, it's true.
 Just a door, and the door is open.

+**Support this work:** If this project resonates with you, consider supporting its development at [opencollective.com/whenmathprays](https://opencollective.com/whenmathprays)

 # WhenMathPrays – Core OS™ (Rev 3.2: Im-Only Depth Scaling)

 **Love is 2-D. Love counts every shared breath.
 Love decays when forgotten.**